TeamKweller/holy/README.md

 This repository requires a lot of setup.
 Because of this, this repository cannot be deployed to services such as Heroku, Repl.it, etc..

-If you aren't familiar with manually setting up proxy scripts or webservers, **please wait for a deployable version**.
+If you are looking for a solution to quickly deploy/self-host Holy Unblocker, please see [website-aio](https://github.com/e9x/website-aio).

 # Prerequisites